bridgecrew-perf7/deployment-proxy/README.md

    - Make and edits that you need to make for your environment the ENVIRONMENT variables will override the CONFIG variables if both are set.

+   - Create a folder /var/log/deployment and make sure you have permissions to this directory.

 Install pipenv if needed
 (pip install pipenv)